richgumy/black_sensor/performance_metrics/README.md

-## Performance metrics for the SPATIAL, TEMPORAL and STRESS resolution/performance of this EIT based pressure sensor
+## Performance metrics for the performance of the black sensor

+This directory contains code to help gather data for the SPATIAL, TEMPORAL and STRESS resolution/performance of this EIT based pressure sensor.
+There are also many functions and code blocks for various desirable mesh manipulation functionality.

-See the notebooks in this directory for more info.
+**See the notebooks in this directory for more info.**

 To run the DOCKER_fem_blob_separator.py in another python script use:
 ```python